Szymon-Czuszek/SAS-Data-Science/README.md

 ## Using SAS Functions

-Step 1: Data Manipulation Using Functions
+Step 1: Data Manipulation Using Functions.
 DATA summing:

 Demonstrates the use of the SUM function for various purposes: sumthis = SUM(7, 9, 13);